 City of Women

-Book clubs!
-If would like to inquire about scheduling a call-in discussion with the author, email: firstname.lastname@example.org.
+If you would like to inquire about scheduling a virtual book club discussion with David, email: firstname.lastname@example.org